SilvT/SilvT/README.md

 ---

-# 🤔 Currently Figuring Out
+#  Currently Figuring Out

-> How mature design systems work at scale (I've only built one from scratch)
+> 🏗️ How mature design systems work at scale (I've only built one from scratch)

-> Better ways to balance design craft with systematic thinking
+> ⚖️ Better ways to balance design craft with systematic thinking

-> Do <i>"Design Technologist"</i> job posts even exist?
+> 🔎 Do <i>"Design Technologist"</i> job posts even exist?

->Whether job boards with fewer than 1k pain points actually exist
+> 💀 Whether job boards with fewer than 1k pain points actually exist

 ---